Fine-structure constant: History

-Based on the precise measurement of the hydrogen atom spectrum by Michelson and Morley in 1887, (Note: "Among other substances [that were] tried in the preliminary experiments, were thallium, lithium, and hydrogen. ...
+Based on the precise measurement of the hydrogen atom spectrum by Albert A. Michelson and Edward W. Morley in 1887, (Note: "Among other substances [that were] tried in the preliminary experiments, were thallium, lithium, and hydrogen. ...
 It may be noted, that in [the] case of the red hydrogen line, the interference phenomena disappeared at about 15,000 wave-lengths, and again at about 45,000 wave-lengths: So that the red hydrogen line must be a double line with the components about one-sixtieth as distant as the sodium lines."
 (Note: Michelson, Albert A. (1887).
 "Method of making the wave-length of sodium light the actual and practical standard of length" — Article reprinted same year in the Philosophical Magazine.))

 Arnold Sommerfeld extended the Bohr model to include elliptical orbits and relativistic dependence of mass on velocity.
 He introduced a term for the fine-structure constant in 1916.
 (Note: "Wir fügen den Bohrschen Gleichungen (46) und (47) die charakteristische Konstante unserer Feinstrukturen (49) α = 2πe^{2}/ch hinzu, die zugleich mit der Kenntnis des Wasserstoffdubletts oder des Heliumtripletts in §10 oder irgend einer analogen Struktur bekannt ist."